MissionTrooper-TK-76271/Antenna-on-Rack-and-Pinion/README.md

 # Antenna-on-Rack-and-Pinion

-Uses a continuous servo to move an antenna on a rack and pinion with microswitch endpoints.
+Uses an Arduino to control a continuous servo to move an antenna on a rack and pinion with microswitch endpoints.

   https://www.thingiverse.com/thing:4619438